Nuclear Medicine Technologist

 Augusta University – College of Allied Health Sciences

 Augusta University College of Allied Sciences offers a distance learning option for their bachelor of science in radiologic sciences with a major in nuclear medicine technology.
-This is a transfer program designed for students who have already completed the first two years of general bachelor’s degree studies or who are credentialed or military-trained NMTs.
+This transfer program is designed for students who have already completed the first two years of general bachelor’s degree studies or are credentialed or military-trained NMTs.
 While distance learning does make this a flexible degree, students are discouraged from working full-time due to academic demands.

 Only 16 students are admitted to this program each year, eight for the distance learning portion and eight for the on-campus one.
 To be considered for admission, students must have completed prerequisite coursework in biology, medical terminology, physics, chemistry, and math.
-This is a competitive program and students must undergo an interview with the admissions team as part of the application process.
+This is a competitive program, and students must undergo an interview with the admissions team as part of the application process.

 • Location: Augusta, GA